Ivanenko-O/test/README.md

 ## 5) When showing the Table element, you should pull the same data as in (4) and display it in a table format.

-## 6) Extra credit for caching previous request and not reading them again from the backend.